 How DoIP enables Remote Vehicle Diagnostics?

 DoIP getaway enables remote vehicle diagnostics capabilities in all ECUs connected to it.
-It saves the cost and the effort of integrating DoIP protocol stack in every electronic control unit for car separately.
+It saves the cost and the effort of integrating the DoIP protocol stack in every electronic control unit for the car separately.

-Diagnostic tester tool is being used, as it sends diagnostic requests to the vehicle through the ethernet and it receives a diagnostic response back.
+A diagnostic tester tool is being used, as it sends diagnostic requests to the vehicle through the ethernet and it receives a diagnostic response.

 The difference between UDS on IP and UDS on CAN